Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 Receiving plan – B:

 The subscriber of plan A requested the transfer on September 7, 2011.
-This is not an eligible transfer for CLB because the receiving plan beneficiaries are not all siblings.
-Therefore, the lesser of plan A’s fair market value and the incentive notional account balances (the CESG and the CLB) in plan A must be repaid.
+This isn’t an eligible transfer for CLB because the receiving plan beneficiaries aren’t all siblings.
+Since the transfer isn’t eligible and the transfer is allowed to take place, the notional incentive accounts (CESG and CLB) of Plan A must be repaid.
+To determine the amount to be repaid, refer to section 9.3.3.
+Ineligible transfers and repayments.

 Determining if conditions for an eligible transfer of the CLB are satisfied

-Step 1: Subscriber requests RESP Transfer.
+Step 1: Subscriber requests an RESP transfer.
 Is there a common beneficiary in both plans?

 • If the answer is “Yes”: